firben-sass/compweb/content/network-analysis.md

 The metric used to measure the assortativity of a network is the assortativity coefficient, a coefficient that measures the degree to which nodes with similar degrees tend to be connected from a scale from [-1, 1].
 If the coefficient is positive this would mean that nodes tend to be connected to other nodes with similar degrees.
 If the coefficient is negative this would mean that the nodes with the same degrees are more likely to be connected to other nodes with degrees different from their own.
 If no correlation between the values of the chosen node's degree and the neighboring nodes' degree, the coefficient is 0.

-Calculating the assortativity coefficient gives the value <b> 0.7467</b>.
-It can, therefore, be concluded that there is a strong positive correlation between the variables being analyzed.
+The assortativity coefficient for degrees is <b>0.75</b> showing that the network is assortative where the nodes with high degrees tend to be connected with other nodes with high degrees.
+It shows that reviewers who have reviewed the most popular products tend to be more connected.
+The assortativity found for the average rating (<b>0.0350</b>) and number of products reviewed (<b>0.0039</b>), are both very close to 0, indicating there is no significant relation between the connected nodes and their average rating or number of products reviewed.

 # Community analysis